Our Promise, Your Promise

 Developing through the ‘Elite’ or ‘Academy’ route is challenging, and as we offer our promise to educate and coach your child to the highest level, we want you as families to give us your promise in return.
 In essence, we will expose your child to as many opportunities we believe they are suited for, that’s our promise, and your promise is to support your child and us, in knowing what’s best for their personal and football development.

 We will not offer or afford false hopes or make promises we are unable to fulfil.
 We will present realistic targets and in turn, through nurturing and individual student attainment, we are confident that your child will encounter a range of opportunities and experiences to enhance their development.
-It is our belief, that the opportunities that the Moorland Football Academy affords our learners have more latitude and scope than any of our rivals.
+It is our belief, that the opportunities that the Moorland Football Academy such as the BTEC affords our learners have more latitude and scope than any of our rivals.

 The ‘Elite’ Programme